atytgat/quantum-simulation/README.md

 This solution admits the following exact solution : u(x)=1+\frac{ \sinh(2) e^x + \sinh(1) e^{-2x} }{ \sinh(3) }.
 This allows us to evaluate the quality of the solution obtained with the three numerical methods.

+The 4 methods are implemented in files named after them.
+The main file is MethodesSpectrales.m, running it will output graphs displaying solutions for each method.

 Note that comments are written in French.